hmay1415/reading-notes/HTML.md

 - image `<img>`
 - `<body>``</body>'
 - `<header>``</header>'
-- `<head>` - doesn't display on webpage, but encompasses metadata like title, link css, link js, sizing data etc,
+- `<head>` - doesn't display on webpage, but encompasses metadata like title, link css, link js, sizing data etc.
+- semantic - tags that indicate where text will go? `<div>' not semantic because doesn't tell you anything.
+Also tags that impact screen readers, convert to braille, etc.

 ## Chapter 18 - Process and Design